7 Ways to Stop Burning Your Google Ads Budget

-With broad match—the default setting for AdWords buys—your ads will be shown for searches that are related to your keywords, not specifically the precise keywords.
+With broad match—the default setting for Google Ads buys—your ads will be shown for searches that are related to your keywords, not specifically the precise keywords.

 Broad match is the way to go when you want to reach the widest audience possible.
 However, “banking” on broad match hits your bank account harder.

 You get more impressions that are less targeted.
 Inevitably, you wind up paying for clicks from people who don’t align well with your offer.

 For example, you may be tempted to use a keyword like “guitar,” but because it’s so broad, you may generate clicks (and charges for those clicks) far from searches you covet, such as “learn how to play finger style guitar.”
 That’s not likely to result in a sale.

 It should be easy to see how buyer intent enters into the formula and how the match type you select can affect your spend.

 Choosing what not to target is another key to curbing costs and realizing superior ROI in Google Ads.